httpsecure/kembang/README.md

 This theme released under the [MIT License](https://github.com/httpsecure/kembang/blob/main/LICENSE) same as Bootstrap.

-But you dont must put link this theme source to your site.
+But you dont must put link this theme source in your site.